mehulagg/gitlab/doc/user/project/requirements/index.md

 Users with Reporter or higher [permissions](../../permissions.md) can import requirements.

-### Prepare for the import
+### Import the file

+Before you import your file:

 - Consider importing a test file containing only a few requirements.
 There is no way to undo a large import without using the GitLab API.
 - Ensure your CSV file meets the [file format](#csv-file-format) requirements.

-### Import the file

 To import requirements: